Rvbrothers11/TileStock/README.md

 An browser based quantitative market website designed to simulate a professional trading environment.
 This project was built for **#horizons**!
 **AI Declaration:** There were bugs in my website which I was not able to find.
-So I used AI to help me fix them.
+So I used AI to help me fix them and to create the stock verdict.
+Whether the stock should be sold or bought.

 ### What my terminal Does